zhanghan4521/Jetson-Xavier-NX-Developer-Kit/README.md

 <img src="https://github.com/zhanghan4521/Jetson-Xavier-NX-Developer-Kit/raw/master/2020-09-03T00_39_10.png" width="600">

-For interface details or power guide, please see from the Jetson Xavier NX Developer Kit User Guide.
+For interface details or power guide, please see from the [Jetson Xavier NX Developer Kit User Guide](https://developer.nvidia.com/embedded/downloads#?search=Jetson%20Xavier%20NX%20Developer%20Kit%20User%20Guide).

 ### Evaluating Jetson Xavier NX module

-a.
-Jetson family:
+#### Jetson family:

 NVIDIA Jetson is the world’s leading platform for AI at the edge.
 Its high-performance, low-power computing for deep learning and computer vision makes it the ideal platform for compute-intensive projects.
 The Jetson platform includes a variety of Jetson modules together with NVIDIA JetPack SDK.